dreamsailing59-ops/NGCRecomp/README.md

 Currently, the project is in the Experimental Phase, focusing on ISO parsing, DOL header validation, and Entry Point detection.

-Project Structure
+Project Structure:

-'src/': Core logic for the recompiler.
+> src/: Core logic for the recompiler.

 ''boot.c'': Entry point for the tool; handles ISO/DOL loading.